Bubala Soho | Heavenly Middle Eastern Food

-If you’ve been to Bubala, you’ve had all of these.
+If you’ve been to Bubala in Spitalfields, you’ve had all of these.

-And you’ll be extremely happy to hear that they’ve opened a second, larger location in Soho with a whole swathe of all new dishes & drinks.
+And you’ll be extremely happy to hear that they’ve opened a second, larger restaurant in Soho with a whole swathe of all new dishes & drinks.

 For anyone who hasn’t been to Bubala, it’s a pop-up that turned into one of the best restaurants in East London.
-And the fact that it’s vegetarian is neither here nor there – in fact it’s entirely possible you wouldn’t even notice if you weren’t told, thanks to the parade of inventive & delicious dishes served up by Executive Chef Helen Graham (the former head chef at The Palomar).
+And the fact that it’s an entirely vegetarian restaurant is neither here nor there – any diner will be enthralled by the parade of inventive & delicious dishes served up by Executive Chef Helen Graham (former head chef at The Palomar).

 For their second swing at greatness, they’re found a spot on Poland Street that comes with an impressive pedigree: until last year, it was home to the legendary Italian restaurant Vasco & Piero’s, and before them it was home to Romantic poet Percy Bysshe Shelley (though, to be clear, there were quite a few other tenants in between).

 They’ve decorated it in their classic style, with beautifully rustic peach plastered walls lightened up with sweeps of aqua across the ceiling, although this time they’ve added shelves filled with a colourful parade of house-made ferments & pickles.
 All told, it’s got enough space for 50 spice-lusting diners, plus half a dozen more at the bench table overlooking the open kitchen, where they’ve installed a fancy new yakitori grill (and just as well, since it’s one of the most popular restaurants in Soho).

 On that yakitori, they’re scorching all-new dishes like hispi cabbage with seaweed, dried orange and sesame; as well as some meaty charred oyster mushroom skewers with Tamara, coriander seed, and agave; and leeks dipped in some brightly flavourful Indian-style mango ‘amba’ sauce.
 Other new menu-fillers include a half head of roasted cauliflower with a gorgeously nutty flavour sat on a bed of yoghurt & Tunisina bkelia stew, and grapefruit ‘ezme’ salad with tahini & pomegranate molasses.